Congress Hall

 👻

-The Ghost Story
+The Full Story

 Congress Hall was originally built by Congressman Thomas Hughes in 1816 and earned the nickname "Tommy's Folly" due to its audacious size.
 The original structure was destroyed in Cape May's devastating Great Fire of 1878, but the hotel was quickly rebuilt and reopened in 1879.
-Through fires, storms, and more than two centuries of history, Congress Hall has hosted four U.S. Presidents and countless guests who journeyed to Cape May's beaches—some of whom never left.
+Through fires, storms, and more than two centuries of history, Congress Hall has hosted four U.S. Presidents and countless guests who journeyed to Cape May's beaches -- some of whom never left.

 Other reported phenomena include flickering lights, whispers in empty rooms, and the faint sound of music drifting from the ballroom long after closing.
 Victims of the 1878 fire may also linger, their spirits attached to the land where they perished.
 Congress Hall fully embraces its ghostly reputation, serving as a meeting point for Cape May ghost tours.
-Visitors often say the spirits simply blend in with the history—as if the past is still checking in every night.

 Researched from 9 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.